 As CBD is booming in popularity, its enthusiasts want to explore every option the cannabis plant offers.
 D8 THC is a rising star amongst cannabinoids, and products containing this compound started showing up at numerous stores.
-Although it’s different from delta 9 THC – the superstar of cannabinoids and the psychoactive compound in the cannabis plant, Delta 8 THC is an analog of it, so many consumers wonder if it can show up on a drug test and possibly ruin their plans as people are afraid you can find traces of it in your blood and how long it can stay in your system.
+Although it’s different from delta 9 THC – the superstar of cannabinoids and the psychoactive compound in the cannabis plant, Delta 8 THC is an analog of it.
+This has left many consumers wondering “Does Delta 8 THC show up on a drug test?”

-What is Delta 8 THC, and how it’s different from THC?
+What is Delta 8 THC, and how is it different from THC?

 Now people are wondering if other elements in hemp are safe to consume and try.
 Delta-8 THC is now emerging on the scene, and many CBD retailers have already started selling products containing the compound given its benefits.
 The new cannabinoid has raised many concerns and questions because THC is illegal, right?
 Not quite so.
 The law limits delta-9-tetrahydrocannabinol (THC) content in products, which indeed is a psychoactive compound.
 However, THC has several variations that can differently affect the human body.
 These are: